Pullback of arithmetic theta series and its modularity for unitary Shimura curves

-The following theorem cites results that we need from \cite[Theorem 3.7.1]{BHKRY1} which ultimately depends on results from \cite{FC} and \cite{Lan}. \begin{theorem} There is a canonical toroidal compactification $\mathcal{S} \hookrightarrow \mathcal{S}^*$ such that $\cS^*$ is flat over $\Oo_{\kay}$ of relative dimension $n-1$.
+Exactly as in \cite[Proposition 6.3.3.13]{Lan}, the morphism $r$ is an \'etale equivalence relation.
+Let $\cS^*$ be the quotient of $\cS\sqcup \mathcal{X}$ by $r$.
+The following theorem cites results that we need from \cite[Theorem 3.7.1]{BHKRY1}. \begin{theorem} There is a canonical toroidal compactification $\mathcal{S} \hookrightarrow \mathcal{S}^*$ such that $\cS^*$ is flat over $\Oo_{\kay}$ of relative dimension $n-1$.
 It admits a stratification

 as a disjoint union of locally closed substacks. \begin{enumerate} \item The $\mathcal{O}_{\boldsymbol{k}}$-stack $\mathcal{S}^*$ is regular. \item The boundary divisor

 is a smooth divisor, flat over $\Oo_{\kay}$. \item For each $\Phi\in \mathrm{Cusp}([[L]])$ the stratum $\mathcal{S}^*(\Phi)$ is closed.
 All components of $\mathcal{S}^*(\Phi)_{/ \mathbb{C}}$ are defined over the Hilbert class field $\boldsymbol{k}^{\text {Hilb }}$, and they are permuted simply transitively by $\operatorname{Gal}\left(\boldsymbol{k}^{\mathrm{Hilb}} / \boldsymbol{k}\right)$.
 Moreover there is a canonical identification of $\Oo_{\kay}$-stacks